 Cubii is a low-intensity exercise machine, so it does burn calories.
 Any type of movement burns calories.
 Even walking is an effective way to burn calories.

-Cubii hasn’t published any research regarding how many calories are burned per fixed unit of time on average.
+Cubii hasn’t published any research regarding how many calories are burned per hour using their devices.

 Is Cubii good for seniors?

 We believe that Cubii is likely to be a good option for seniors, because it’s a low-impact and low-intensity form of exercise.
-Seniors are more sedentary on average than younger people, and the Cubii can help them be active for more hours of the day, even when sitting on the couch.
+Seniors tend to be more sedentary than younger adults, and the Cubii can help them be active for more hours of the day, even when sitting on the couch.

-Because it’s low-impact, the Cubii is less of a risk for joint injury than many forms of cardio like running.
+Because it’s low-impact, the Cubii may be less of a risk for joint injury than more intense forms of exercise like jogging.

 Can you stand on a Cubii?

 We don’t recommend trying to stand on a Cubii and use it like a traditional elliptical machine.
-This is not what it’s made for, and will increase risk of falls and injuries.
+This is not what it’s made for, and doing so can increase the risk of falls and injuries.